 Along the road of self-discovery, and finding out what makes me shine brightly in the world, I dreamt of creating a small community project that involved books.

 The little bit of self-doubt I had, had been enough for me to hold back for a while.
-But it soon became apparent that I had been focusing on all the possible negative outcomes, even questioning my own intentions.
+However, it soon became apparent that I had been focusing on all the possible negative outcomes, even questioning my own intentions.
 That old thing of self-sabotage was getting in the way of me turning my idea into reality.
-Ultimately I needed to trust myself, place my trust in the community, and let them decide.
+Ultimately I needed to trust myself, and trust my community, and let them decide.

 I created a free community book exchange, where local residents could bring a book and take a book.
 With the help of my son we filled a simple plastic storage container with books we had read, loved and enjoyed and placed it outside our house.
 Notifying the local community through social media, word soon got round.
 The library is now a feature of our home and our neighbourhood.
 It is available to everyone 7 days a week, from dawn until dusk.

 The idea was born simply out of my passion for books, and the importance of children having free access to books.
 For the past few years I had been in the business of selling children’s books, and by doing so had access to some wonderful reading schemes, non-fiction and activity books for my son.
 I witnessed first-hand how surrounding him with books, spending time reading aloud together and sharing stories helped him on his journey to learn to read.
 He has now become a book-worm himself, of which I am very proud.

 With recent cut-backs in funding for local libraries, it was also becoming increasingly more difficult to get to our local library, and I thought others may be experiencing a similar problem.

 Now people come and browse whilst out walking their dog, and children come and look whilst on a bike ride with their friends.
 It is accessible to all; there are books for all ages, even grown-ups now.